New Democratic Kansas governor promises bipartisan approach

 - 2nd man dies at California home of Democratic party donor

+Top Republicans in the GOP-controlled Legislature brushed off Kelly’s critique of state government under her Republican predecessors and focused on her promise to work with the GOP.

+“What I’m excited about is that she ended with that she wants to compromise and work out things over shaking hands,” said Kansas Senate President Susan Wagle, a conservative Wichita Republican.
+“And so, I’m looking forward to that, and I’ll hold her to it.”

-Her inaugural address at times seemed an implicit rebuke of President Donald Trump’s sometimes divisive rhetoric on issues such as immigration.
+Kelly’s inaugural address at times seemed an implicit rebuke of President Donald Trump’s sometimes divisive rhetoric on issues such as immigration.
 Trump carried the state in 2016 by nearly 21 percentage points, but Democrats made political gains in the state’s Kansas City area suburbs in last year’s midterms because Trump was unpopular there.

 Inaugural events began Monday with an interfaith prayer service at the Statehouse that included a liberal rabbi, a Muslim imam and a representative of a Hindu temple.
 The event was relocated from the national historic site commemorating the U.S. Supreme Court’s historic Brown v.
 Board of Education decision in 1954 declaring segregated schools unconstitutional because the building has been closed by the partial federal government shutdown.